splorp/tersus/readme.md

 + Removed reset button from theme options
 + Added theme option to toggle the display of custom footer text
 + Consolidated display of theme and version information in footer
++ Consolidated comment feeds for individual pages and posts in footer
++ Tidied up the comment form and related support text
++ Reinstated properly formatted tag cloud title attributes
 + Added icons to support iOS 7
 + Updated all iOS and Windows 8 icons for typographic consistency
-+ Replaced the rather free spirited theme tags with a set of “official” WordPress tags
++ Replaced the rather free spirited theme tags with official WordPress tags

 ### 0.2.1 — The “Engorged” Release